NZ Immigration Updates: Changes to the Skilled Migrant Category

 · Documents to verify relationships with anyone included in the application

 Your application form will detail whether you need to supply original or certified copies of these documents.
 It is important to get your application right the first time around.
-If your application has missing information or inaccuracies, INZ will not hesitate to return your application, causing further delays in the process, or the applicaiton gets declined.
+If your application has missing information or inaccuracies, INZ will not hesitate to return your application, causing further delays in the process, or the application gets declined.
 Take advice.

 Get in Touch for Visa Assistance